Balancing the Books

 Given the dire financial consequences of an outbreak, businesses ought to have a comprehensive COVID-19 mitigation plan in place, including encouraging staff to get vaccinated, promoting mask-wearing, and implementing regular testing.
 While some tactics are relatively inexpensive, like promoting mask-wearing, COVID-19 testing may seem challenging for many businesses, particularly those that already operate on thin margins and have large employee rosters, like grocery stores or distribution facilities.

 So, how does a business owner balance employee health and business risk-mitigation with the added costs of implementing a testing program?
-WhenToTest.org’s Calculator for Organizations was designed to help business and school leaders consider the issues involved, including:
+WhenToTest.org’s Workplace Testing Planner was designed to help business and school leaders consider the issues involved, including:

-- Type of testing — PCR testing can diagnose nearly all infections, but also tends to be the most expensive, and results take longer to arrive.
+Type of testing — PCR testing can diagnose nearly all infections, but also tends to be the most expensive, and results take longer to arrive.
 Antigen testing is usually less expensive and provides immediate results, but it needs to be used more frequently in order to maximize its accuracy.
-For some businesses, pooled PCR testing, in which multiple samples are tested together as a pool, may be a cost-effective option if available.
-The Calculator shows users all of these options.
+For some businesses, in which multiple samples are tested together as a pool, may be a cost-effective option if available.
+The Planner shows users all of these options.
 Detailed explanations of the different tests’ strengths and weaknesses are also available in the FAQs.

-By using the When To Test Calculator for Organizations, a leader can get a concrete sense of exactly what type of testing program would be feasible for their business and obtain an estimate of the various costs involved.
+By using the Workplace Testing Planner, a leader can get a concrete sense of exactly what type of testing program would be feasible for their business and obtain an estimate of the various costs involved.
 They can then weigh those costs against the risk of an outbreak — and the enormous financial and employee health costs that an outbreak would generate.